IrisBroadcast/irisbroadcast.github.io/README.md

 The IRIS Broadcast Platform is a management software for live broadcast using ACIP-compatible codec equipment in a professional radio environment.
 A versatile and extensible solution based on many years of experience and thousands of hours of live radio produced.

 It's a software suite:
-### IRIS Codec Call Monitor (.NET MVC + MySQL /MSSQL) (Windows Server)
+#### IRIS Codec Call Monitor + Discovery (.NET MVC + MySQL /MSSQL) (Windows Server)
-- - Kamailio event reciever
+- Kamailio event reciever
-- - Discovery REST API
+- Discovery REST API
-- - General Query REST API + Web Socket (SignalR)
+- General Query REST API + Web Socket (SignalR)
-- - Administrative Interface + Monitor + Statistics
+- Administrative Interface + Monitor + Statistics

-### IRIS Connect (Kamailio) (Debian)
+#### IRIS Connect (Kamailio + MySQL + RTPengine media server 'Open Source') (Debian Linux)
-- - Kamailio configuration for sending events to CCM
+- Kamailio configuration for sending events to CCM

-### IRIS Codec Control (.NET CORE MVC) (Windows/Linux) *Add this if you need codec control*
+#### IRIS Codec Control (.NET CORE MVC) (Windows/Linux) *Add this if you need codec control*
-- - Proxy for Codec Control requests, protocol translation and unification
+- Proxy for Codec Control requests, protocol translation and unification
-- - Query's CCM with SIP-address for getting IP-address to control
+- Query's CCM with SIP-address for getting IP-address to control
-- - REST API + Web Socket (SignalR) interface for codec control
+- REST API + Web Socket (SignalR) interface for codec control

-## Platform-independent user friendly user interface
+## Platform-independent user friendly interface

 Built with the user in focus, IRIS Broadcast delivers a lot of flexibility in a graphical user interface built to support a professional broadcast production.
 Delivered as a web-based application, the monitor can be used on many devices – from mobile units to wall displays updated in real time.

 ## Modular design

 The platform consists of several modules that together support the contribution network.
 IRIS Codec Call Monitor and IRIS Discovery are the management platforms.
 IRIS Connect is the companion SIP server configuration for the Kamailio Open Source SIP server.

 ## Free to use, modify and put in production